Kwaadpepper/Omen/README.md

     midi 'self'; navigation-override 'self'; oversized-images 'self; payment 'none'; picture-in-picture 'self';
     publickey-credentials-get 'none'; sync-xhr 'self'; usb 'none'; vr 'none'; wake-lock 'none' xr-spatial-tracking 'none';

+-   About max upload size

+    Because upload is ajax handled yt has to be changed on `php.ini` or `.htaccess`, two values needs to be changed:
+    'upload_max_filesize' and 'post_max_size'

+    You can put this in `public/.htaccess`

+        php_value post_max_size 2M
+        php_value upload_max_filesize 2M

+    Because upload is ajax handled, it sends chunks of 2M size.
+Then if you want to set a limit just change maxUploadSize to something like `'3M'` or `3145728`

 ---

 **TODO:**